Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Modeling the photon detection efficiency

 \subsection{Internal PDE}

-Once a photon enters the silicon, it can be absorbed in the `dead region'\footnote{(so-called because it is assumed photo-generated carriers produced close to the device surface will be lost due to recombination} from $0<x<dp^*$, in the $p$-doped region $dp^*<x<X_{PN}$, the $n$-doped region $X_{PN}<x<dw^*$, or in the insensitive bulk.
-The silicon absorption length $\mu$ is calculated from the imaginary part of the refractive index, the extinction coefficient $k$, using the common relationship
+Upon entering silicon a photon can be absorbed in the `dead region'\footnote{so-called because it is assumed photo-generated carriers produced close to the device surface are lost due to recombination} from $0<z<dp^*$, the effective $p$-doped region $dp^*<z<X_{PN}$, effective $n$-doped region $X_{PN}<z<dw^*$ or the insensitive bulk $z > dw^*$.
+This treatment assumes perfect collection efficiency within these regions and zero outside, and may be referred to as the `hard-edge' model.
+Silicon absorption length $\mu$ is calculated from the imaginary part of the refractive index.

-The photon path lengths within each region are calculated using the internal angle $\theta_3$.
-The photon absorption weights for each region of the diode, $W_p$ and $W_n$, are the integral over the relevant region scaled by the attenuation prior to reaching that region, see \autoref{eq:w_values} and example curves in \autoref{fig:w_absorption}.
-It is important to note that due to the strong refraction or `lensing' into the silicon, the $W$ values have a very weak dependence on $\theta_1$ over the majority of phase space where transmission remains significant; a photon with incident angle $80^o$ will have an internal angle of $\sim 20^o$ in bulk.
+Photon path lengths are calculated using the real internal angle $\Re(\theta_3)$.
+Absorption weights for each region, $W_p$ and $W_n$, are the integral over the region scaled by the attenuation prior to (\autoref{eq:w_values}).
+Curves in \autoref{fig:trans_and_abs} illustrate the effect of different junction geometries; shallower $dp^*$ improves UV absorption, a deeper high-field region $X_{PN}$ shifts the tradeoff between electron or hole driven avalanches, and larger junction ($dw^*$) increases NIR absorption.
+Due to the strong refraction or `lensing' into the silicon, the $W$ values have negligible dependence on $\theta_1$ over the phase space where transmission remains significant; a NIR photon (least refracted) incident at $80^o$ will have an internal angle of $\sim 20^o$ in bulk.
+As such $\theta$ dependence is omitted from the internal efficiency $iPDE$.